coderonmars/Archer_C7v2_Sniffer_image/README.md

 # Archer_C7v2_Sniffer_image
 Enable TP-Link C7v2 image with needed tool for Wireless Sniffer usage.
-Here we use the Lede with customized tool/driver/firmware for TP-Link Archer C7 v2.
+Here we use the LEDE with customized tool/driver/firmware for TP-Link Archer C7 v2.

+The LEDE is branch of openwrt and also future of this famous open source project. if you are interested in LEDE.
+Please refer to https://lede-project.org/ .

 The current verified AP is only C7 version 2.(Version 3/4 is not tested) With the image, you can set command on your own to enable Sinffer function.